![]() | |

 2024– | EF Education–EasyPost |

-Lukas Nerurkar (born 14 November 2003) is a British professional cyclist, who currently rides for UCI WorldTeam EF Education–EasyPost.
+Lukas Nerurkar (born 14 November 2003) is a British professional cyclist, who rides for UCI WorldTeam EF Education–EasyPost.
 [1] [2] [3]

 As a junior rider, Nerurkar finished fourth overall in the Junior Tour of Wales and won a stage of the Junior Tour of Yorkshire.
 He was announced as joining Trinity Racing in December 2021.
 [8]